 I am indebted to the Ukrainian cantor Zawel Kwartin (1874-1953), whose invocations provided the initial inspiration for this music, and also to the great masters Béla Bartók, György Ligeti and Olivier Messiaen for building bridges across the imaginary rivers that course through the commons of secular and sacred music.

-The Quintet for Bass Clarinet and String Quartet was commissioned by Music for Galway and premièred by Paul Roe and the Contempo Quartet in St. Nicholas’ Church, Galway on May 13th 2010 in a programme that also included Osvaldo Golijov’s ‘Dreams and Prayers of Isaac the Blind’ and Jane O’Leary’s ‘Soundshapes II’.
+The Quintet for Bass Clarinet and String Quartet was commissioned by Music for Galway and premièred by Paul Roe and the Contempo Quartet in St. Nicholas’ Church, Galway on May 13th 2010 in a programme with Osvaldo Golijov’s ‘Dreams and Prayers of Isaac the Blind’ and Jane O’Leary’s ‘Soundshapes II’.